 - 2.1 "The Square" (actually triangular in shape) lies at the centre of the village at the intersection of the A525 and the A529.
 It is attractively dominated on the east side by the almost castle-like presence of the Grade I Listed 13th century church of St James the Great which stands high on a stone walled grass mound.
 The area containing the church and properties immediately to the north, bounded by Cheshire Street, Stafford Street and Churchfields, is believed to be the core of the early medieval village.
-Also distinctive are the recently renovated Lord Combernere public house and the Grade II Listed Crown Mews, a former hotel now converted into residential apartments.
+Also distinctive are the renovated Lord Combermere public house and the Grade II Listed Crown Mews, a former hotel now converted into residential apartments.
 The south side of the triangle is formed by a row of 18th and 19th century properties, the ground floors of which are used for a variety of retail purposes, a precious commodity in a village the size of Audlem.
-At the centre of The Square is a Grade II Listed lamp standard commemorating a well known local doctor and erected in 1879.
+Indeed, the previous Co-op store has recently been converted into three shops with apartments on the upper floors.
+At the centre of The Square is a Grade II Listed lamp standard commemorating a well-known local doctor and erected in 1879.
 Also of interest is the simple shelter of stone pillar, pitched roof construction at pavement level beneath the church wall.
 This is again Grade II Listed and is known locally as The Butter Market, dating from 1733. - 2.2 The Square has all the atmosphere of an attractive, bustling daily meeting place for village residents.
 It is marred by the presence of through traffic and parked vehicles but this is of course inevitable at this busy junction.
-However, the traffic and the ability to park probably in no small measure enable the shops to survive.
-A proposal some forty years ago to provide a by-pass was quashed, principally on economic grounds.
-[Local opposition to the by-pass gave birth to the Audlem and District Amenities Society ADAS.]
-Other ideas, including the provision of traffic lights and providing a different coloured road surface (the latter to give a pedestrian feel but not actual pedestrianisation) have been aired in the past, but no measures of this kind are yet in existence. - 2.3 The proliferation of traffic signs on the island around the central lamp standard is detrimental to the street scene and ways of reducing the number should be sought (see G1.6, page 28). - 2.4 Apart from the elevated grassed churchyard and a fine copper beech in nearby Shropshire Street, The Square is devoid of trees or vegetation with the exception of an attractive raised bed of shrubs, small trees and flowers bordering the Lord Combermere car park, and a series of planted stone troughs, all of these provided and well tended by the ADAS Audlem in Bloom committee.
+However, the traffic and the ability to park probably in no small measure enables the shops not only to survive, but increase in number.
+A proposal some forty years ago to provide a bypass was quashed, principally on economic grounds.
+[Local opposition to the bypass gave birth to the Audlem and District Amenities Society ADAS.]
+Other ideas, including the provision of traffic lights and providing a different coloured road surface (the latter to give a pedestrian feel but not actual pedestrianisation) have been aired in the past, but no measures of this kind are yet in existence. - 2.3 The proliferation of traffic signs on the island around the central lamp standard is detrimental to the street scene and ways of reducing the number should be sought (see G1.6, page 31).
+This may now be possible since the de-priming of the A525 in 2010. - 2.4 Apart from the elevated grassed churchyard and a fine copper beech in nearby Shropshire Street, The Square is devoid of trees or vegetation with the exception of an attractive raised bed of shrubs, small trees and flowers bordering the Lord Combermere car park, and a series of planted stone troughs, all of these provided and well-tended by the ADAS Audlem in Bloom committee.
 Over the Christmas period ADAS also provides illuminated Christmas trees around The Square and along the adjoining streets, together with a central large tree, providing a much admired festive atmosphere at the hub of the village.